limwualice/learningmachinelearning/_posts/2023-04-27-decisiontrees.md

-Now that we've seen our first decision tree, in the next post, we'll see how each of our nodes is chosen.
-For example, why do we choose "fur color = orange " as our condition instead of "fur color = white"?
+Now that we've seen our first decision tree, in the next post, we'll see how the size of the decision tree affects the predictions.